zekicaneksi/Bomchess/README.md

 Admin panel is accessible at `/admin`.
 Only an user with `admin` type can access there.
 For that, an user's type must be manually changed in database from `normal` to `admin`

-For the bot to work (`app/backend/BomchessBot.js`) to work, an user must be created (can be created from the site like a normal user), then the `email` and `username` fields in `BomchessBot.js` must be changed accordingly.<br>
-(Providing a descriptive bio for the bot would be appropriate.)

 If the bot is not wanted, simply delete the `BomchessBot.js` file, also the `Bomchessbot()` line and the import within the `app/backend/index.js` file.<br>

 ## Regarding Building/Deployment